komali2/blog/content/posts/my-new-life-stack/index.md

 The root of my organization system is now [Trilium](https://github.com/TriliumNext/Trilium) (technically trilium-next).
-This is essentially a database based text editing software similar to Notion, Logseq, or Obsidian.
+This is a database based text editing software similar to Notion, Logseq, or Obsidian.
 I tried all those tools as well and settled on Trilium because it's able to be self-hosted, was easy to deploy, has a good web experience, and of the tools had the best "daily, weekly, monthly, yearly" journal experience.

 Trilium has a button I can click that will instantly take me to "Today's note," which it will create, alongside the week and month note for that period if it